deepanshs/mrsimulator/docs/user_guide/method/method.rst

     )

-We have seen how a Method object can select between different coherences by using SpectralDimension and SpectralEvents.
-By adding a MixingEvent, we can selectively simulate frequencies from specific transition pathways.
-Below we construct a deuterium spin system and two Method objects to simulate a Hahn and Solid Echo experiment.
+We have seen how a **Method** object can select between different coherences by using **SpectralDimension** and **SpectralEvents**.
+By adding a **MixingEvent**, we can selectively simulate frequencies from specific transition pathways.
+Below we construct a deuterium spin system and two **Method** objects to simulate a Hahn and Solid Echo experiment.

 Hahn Echo
 """""""""